jaspector

 Starting work without a permit can trigger enforcement under city ordinances

-Fees change.
-Verify current amounts at the official fee schedule (effective 2026-03).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective 2026-03) before budgeting.

-How to Schedule
+How to schedule

 • Code Enforcement Department (phone)

-Typical inspection sequence: The city confirms inspections for all permitted work.
+Typical sequence: The city confirms inspections for all permitted work.
 Plan review is required for new buildings and room additions, but the city does not publish a detailed public stage-by-stage sequence.

-Do I need a building permit in Llano, TX?
+01 Do I need a building permit in Llano, TX?

 The City of Llano requires permits for building, plumbing, electrical, and mechanical projects.
 Permits cover new buildings, additions, remodels, alterations, and trade work.

-How much does a building permit cost in Llano, TX?
+02 How much does a building permit cost in Llano, TX?

+Building permit fees in Llano, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $25.
 Fees are calculated as: Mixed.
 Primary building permits based on actual third-party review and inspection cost plus 20 percent.
 Accessory and trade permits use square-foot formulas or flat fees.
 Examples: $25 for storage sheds over 120 sq ft, $25 minimum for accessory buildings/detached garages/carports, $25 minimum for single-family electrical permits..
 Plan check fee: Included through actual third-party review plus 20 percent structure.

-How do I apply for a building permit in Llano, TX?
+03 How do I apply for a building permit in Llano, TX?

-1. Confirm the project scope with the Code Enforcement Department and determine whether it is a new build/addition permit or an alteration permit.
+To apply for a building permit in Llano, TX, follow these steps: 1.
+Confirm the project scope with the Code Enforcement Department and determine whether it is a new build/addition permit or an alteration permit.
 2. Complete the online Building Permit form or the appropriate PDF application packet.
 3. Submit the application and supporting plans by emailing to permits@cityofllano.com.
 Incomplete applications will not be processed.
 4. Pay the applicable permit, review, contractor registration, and inspection fees under the city master fee schedule.
 5. Obtain plan review and permit approval before starting work.
 The Code Enforcement Office handles site plan approval and permit issuance.
 6. Schedule and complete required inspections, then obtain final approval before occupancy or project closeout.

-How do I schedule a building inspection in Llano, TX?
+04 How do I schedule a building inspection in Llano, TX?

-Other cities in Llano County
+Other jurisdictions in Llano County.

-View all Llano County jurisdictions →
+All Llano County jurisdictions →